 There is nothing better than a cold glass of sangria on a hot summer day- agreed??
-This Peach, Strawberry, & Rainier Cherry Summer Sangria is not only refreshing, but it's incredibly easy to make ahead for large groups.
-So what are you waiting for- go make this white summer sangria today!
+This Peach Strawberry & Rainier Cherry Summer Sangria is not only refreshing, but it's incredibly easy to make ahead for large groups.
+So what are you waiting for go make this white wine summer sangria today!

-Though it looks like there is a lot involved in this sangria, it's actually incredibly fast to put together!
+Though it looks like there is a lot involved in this peach strawberry sangria, it's actually incredibly fast to put together!
 However, there are a few tips & tricks you'll want to follow:

 DO let your fruit steep in alcohol for 2-6 hours before serving

-This is truly what gives sangria that fruity flavor- infusing the alcohol with fresh fruit!
-For this summer sangria I used rainier cherries (which can easily be swapped out for any cherry variety), peaches (which can easily be swapped for nectarines or apricots), lemons, and strawberries.
-The best part about sangria?
+This is truly what gives white wine sangria that fruity flavor- infusing the alcohol with fresh fruit!
+For this white wine sangria, I used Rainier cherries (which can easily be swapped out for any cherry variety), peaches (which can easily be swapped for nectarines or apricots), lemons, and strawberries.
+The best part about this sangria recipe?
 You choose the flavor by the fruit you add in!

 DO use a dry white wine